-Volkswagen ID.4 SUV - Range, charging & running costs
+Volkswagen ID.4 review - Range, charging & running costs

 The ID.4 is underpinned by the same MEB platform as the ID.3 hatchback, albeit stretched to suit its bigger proportions.
-Battery sizes are 52kWh and 77kWh, with the larger size fitted as standard on the higher spec models, namely the Family, Max, GTX and 1st Edition launch car.
+Battery sizes are 52kWh and 77kWh, with the larger size fitted as standard on all but the entry-level model.

 Volkswagen ID.4 range & charging